Washington DC Marijuana Cultivation License

 What Are the Different Types of Cultivation Licenses in Washington DC?

 The District of Columbia only issues one type of marijuana cultivation license – the cultivation center license.
-This license is issued to qualifying marijuana establishments to grow and distribute marijuana to dispensaries for medical uses and purposes only.
+This license is issued to qualifying marijuana establishments to grow and distribute marijuana to medical cannabis manufacturers and dispensaries.
+There are six tiers of this license categorized according to the size of mature cannabis canopy allowed.

 Who Can Grow Marijuana in Washington DC?